-There are a number of Exchange Traded Funds (ETFs) that invest only in “ethical” public companies.
-Many of these ethical ETFs focus on different asset classes, and hence it is now often possible to construct a diversified portfolio comprising of different ethical ETFs across various asset classes.
-Ethical investing is also referred to as 'Socially Responsible Investing' or 'Sustainable Investing' or 'Environmental, Social and Governance (ESG) investing'.
+Several Exchange Traded Funds (ETFs) invest only in public companies that these funds identify as "ethical".
+Many of these ethical ETFs focus on different asset classes, and one can construct a diversified portfolio comprising ethical ETFs.
+Ethical investing is also referred to as 'Socially Responsible Investing', 'Sustainable Investing' or 'Environmental, Social and Governance (ESG) Investing'.

 The advantages of investing in ethical ETFs are:

-- a sense of happiness you enjoy when your investments are in line with your ethical values.
+- You enjoy a sense of happiness when your investments are in line with your moral values.

 The disadvantages of investing in ethical ETFs are:

-- the expense ratio of an ethical ETF is relatively higher, compared to that of regular ETFs, as of now.
+- The expense ratio of an ethical ETF is often relatively higher than that of a corresponding regular ETF.

 - It might not be the most optimum investment approach for you when viewed from a purely commercial perspective.